KSP-DDR/ThemiloTools/README.md

 # DSAE Tools
-Common resources used by DeltaDizzy's mods
+Common resources and other things used by DeltaDizzy's mods